Best Things to Do at the North Rim of the Grand Canyon

 • Time to hike: ~1 hour

-Be sure to stop at the other main lookout points, including Point Imperial, Vista Encantada, Roosevelt Point, Walhalla Overlook, and Angels Window to enjoy the views and take photos.
+You can also stop at the other main lookout points, including Point Imperial, Vista Encantada, Roosevelt Point, Walhalla Overlook, and Angels Window, to enjoy the views and take photos.

-The first time we visited the North Rim, we thought we would drive through the North Rim Entrance Station to be greeted instantly with insanely beautiful views of the Grand Canyon.
-This was not the case!
+The first time we visited, we thought we would drive through the North Rim Entrance Station and be greeted instantly with beautiful views of the canyon.
+This was not the case.
 Pablo and I were both like, Where is it?!

 From Jacob Lake, in Northern Arizona, on Highway 67, head south 30 miles.
 You eventually meet the North Rim Entrance Fee Station.